axelberggraf/riso-separator/README.md

-# riso-separator
-A tool for RGB color separation.
+A tool for RGB color separation + effects.

+www.risoseparator.tools

-It let's you upload an image, separate the RGB channels, apply a Riso Ink color for each channel, and preview the printing results.
-For fun expressions, try the Color Magic™ treatment.
+It lets you upload an image, separate the RGB channels, apply a Riso Ink color for each channel, and preview the printing results.
+For fun expressions, try the Crazy Curves™ treatment.

+[Warning: Extremely ugly code, might redo/clean up this project in the future]